kyleherzog/AlternateWebRootUtilities/README.md

 <img src="https://contoso.com/files/images/myimage.png" />
 ```

-Only paths that are web root relative (start with "~") will have a replacement take place.
+By default only paths that are web application root relative (start with "~") will have a replacement take place.
+However, the configuration option `IsIncludingSiteRelativePaths` can be set to true to allow site relative paths (start with "/") to be modified as well.

 If the configuration of replacement location is null, no replacement will take place.
 This can be desirable in a local development environment.